AdobeDocs/experience-manager-65.en/help/forms/developing/converting-file-formats-pdf.md

 >[!NOTE]
 >
->In this context, the term additional means the contents of the appmon.[applicationname].addition.[locale].xml file.
+>In this context, the term additional means the contents of the `appmon.[applicationname].addition.[locale].xml` file.
 Such a file specifies overrides and additions to the dialog XML file.

 You can also modify the additional dialog XML file for a native application for these purposes:

 * To override the dialog XML file for an application with a different response
 * To add a response to a dialog box that is not addressed in the dialog XML file for that application

-The file name that identifies an additional dialogXML file is appmon.*[appname]*.addition.*[locale]*.xml.
+The file name that identifies an additional dialogXML file is `appmon.[appname].addition.[locale].xml`.
 An example is appmon.excel.addition.en_US.xml.

-The name of the additional dialog XML file must use the format appmon.*[applicationname]*.addition.*[locale]*.xml, where *applicationname* must exactly match the application name used in the XML configuration file and in the script.
+The name of the additional dialog XML file must use the format `appmon.[applicationname].addition.[locale].xml`, where *applicationname* must exactly match the application name used in the XML configuration file and in the script.

 >[!NOTE]
 >